 The Infomedia team has a variety of lifestyles, all of which come with different diets and exercise plans.
 Some of us are plant-based, while others love how going low-carb makes them feel.
 Several staff members can’t go a day without hitting the gym, while someone who shall remain unnamed gets her cardio mainly from the Just Dance Now app.
 But even with these vastly contrasting habits, we’re all happy to come together and support each other in our mutual goal of being healthy.

 Our solution for finding a competition that we could all compete in was simple: Make our own!
 Last year, we put together the Infomedia Bingo game, and it was a hit in the office.
 The game focuses on small healthy changes and positives strategies instead of fitness levels or pounds lost.
+Honestly speaking, we got this idea from playing bingo buddha.
+Although the principles vary a lot, still, both sides leave entertainment.

 Here’s how Infomedia Bingo works: Every week you’ll try to get a Bingo — which is one complete row in any direction.
 If you’re hankering for more of a challenge, try filling out the entire card.
 The Infomedia team will be competing for the grand prize of a Shipt subscription that will be awarded to our winner.
 Feel free to see how everyone is doing by following us on Twitter, Facebook or Instagram.
 We’d love for you to join us in the game too — just tag Infomedia and update us on how it’s going.